 The U.K., on the other hand, is already devising a much wider-sweeping front-end approach.
 The current plan is to spend the coming years devising practical alternative payment methods for those lingering scenarios where check writing is still commonplace and.
 Pending several incremental reviews, check writing in the U.K. is currently slated for a permanent moratorium in 2018.
 Other countries have already seen the use of paper checks fall by the wayside.

 But here and now, it's not just consumer-written or government-issued checks that are getting the ax.
 For example, more businesses are cutting out physical payroll checks and giving employees two options: direct deposit or prepaid debit cards.
 The exact details vary between companies and locations (often governed by state laws), but employees who're still clinging enthusiastically to the idea of paper payroll checks sometimes have fallback options, such as specifically requesting paper paychecks each pay period.

 Perhaps the real question though, is how long we'll continue referring to them as checking accounts, even as the actual checks fade into memory.
-For more about the banking business and how to leverage it to your advantage, visit the links on the next page.
+For more about the banking business and how to leverage it to your advantage, visit the links below.

 Related HowStuffWorks Articles

 - Aho, Karen.
 "Still use checks?
 Join the dinosaurs."
 MSN Money.
 Dec.
 21, 2009.
 (1/26/2010) http://articles.moneycentral.msn.com/Banking/BetterBanking/still-use-checks-join-the-dinosaurs.aspx?page=2

 - Carey, Theresa.
 "Will Paper Checks Become Extinct?" eWeek.com.
 Aug.
 17, 2008.
 (1/26/2010) http://www.eweek.com/c/a/Finance-IT/Will-Paper-Checks-Become-Extinct/